bizhishui/bizhishui.github.io/_posts/2017-02-22-Linux-Basics.md

     #Replace a string in multiple files in linux command line
     sed -i 's/foo/bar/g' *.dat  #subsititue all the occurence of foo with bar in all the lines of all files with postfix .dat
+    #Recursive, regular files in this and all subdirectories
+    find . -type f -name "*baz*" -exec sed -i 's/foo/bar/g' {} +

     #chmod recursively only all the directories or files
     find /path/to/base/dir -type d -exec chmod 755 {} \;    #To recursively give directories read&execute privileges